 Why do we need that whole middle step?
 We have the staffing information, we know what to look at…so let’s just skip that whole step.
 That is exactly what Self-Scheduling does.
 It removes the human from the equation and allows the agent to get instant feedback on whether the move is possible.
 The agent is back to work quickly, and the planner can focus on bigger picture items with their time.

 WFM planners understand this struggle all too well.
 A vast majority of their time is spent managing data.
 Updating schedules, planning meetings, entering exceptions, tweaking forecasts, watching the RTA feed….these are all tasks that quickly can eat up an entire day.
-By introducing Human Automation into the contact center, planners can now spend their time on capacity planning, cost management, and work items that contribute much more heavily to the overall health of the contact center.
+By introducing Human Automation into the contact centre, planners can now spend their time on capacity planning, cost management, and work items that contribute much more heavily to the overall health of the contact centre.

-If your contact center hasn’t joined in on the Human Automation revolution, we are here to help.
+If your contact centre hasn’t joined in on the Human Automation revolution, we are here to help.
 Grant, Overtime Manager, Vacation Planner, Shift Trader and Self-Scheduling are all available today, and we would love for you to join us as we discard the minutiae and start focusing on the future!